Skip to main content

 Email Security Insights

-For those who’ve been doing IT long enough to remember using a green display monitor also remember a time when everything was locked down and centralized.
+For those who’ve been doing IT (information technology) long enough to remember using a green display monitor also remember a time when everything was locked down and centralized.
 During the early 1980s, Local Area Networks became more popular and with them came decentralization, allowing other internal departments within an organization to take control of their IT requirements directly—and Shadow IT was born!

 What is Shadow IT?